EthanCai/programming-learning-notes/projects-part-1.md

 - [ImageProcessor](http://imageprocessor.org/): ImageProcessor is a collection of lightweight libraries written in C# that allows you to manipulate images on-the-fly using .NET 4.5+
 - [Hugin](http://sourceforge.net/projects/hugin): Panorama photo stitcher
 - [Luminance HDR](http://sourceforge.net/projects/qtpfsgui): Complete solution for HDR photography
+- [scikit-image](http://scikit-image.org/): scikit-image is a collection of algorithms for image processing.
+It is available free of charge and free of restriction.
 - $[Pano2VR && Object2VR](http://ggnome.com/): software for interactive panoramas and object movies.

 ## Misc Libraries